galeraga/3D-semantic-parsing/README.md

 More info about the S3DIS dataset can be found at: http://buildingparser.stanford.edu/dataset.html

-From this original S3DIS dataset, two custom datasets have been created
+From this original S3DIS dataset, two custom datasets have been created to feed the dataloaders, depending on the desired goal:
+### S3DISDataset4Classification

+### S3DISDataset4Segmentation

 ### Subsection 1
 This is subsection 1.1